dhmay/jamstats/README.md

 Tools for doing statistics and making plots on data from the [CRG roller derby scoreboard](https://github.com/rollerderby/scoreboard).
 Read in completed game files or connect to a running scoreboard.
 Write plots out as PDF files, or start a webserver that anyone on the network can connect to to view plots.

-Installation options include a Windows executable that can build PDFs via drag-and-drop.
-Supports both v4.x and v5.x scoreboard versions.
+Installation options include a **Windows executable** that can build PDFs via **drag-and-drop**.
+Supports both v5.x and v4.x scoreboard versions.

 * [Installation](#installation)
 * [Usage](#usage)